lupyuen/lupyuen.github.io/src/ci3.md

 _Why did we choose these CI Checks?_

-We selected the CI Checks above because they validate NuttX Builds on __Popular Boards__ (and for special tests)...
+We selected the CI Checks above because they validate NuttX Builds on __Popular Boards__ (and for special tests)

 | Target Group | Board / Test |
 |:----------|:----------------------|